Sliding-Scale Fees for Psychiatry Services for Texas Adolescents

 What Is Psychiatric Evaluation?

-A psychiatric evaluation is a comprehensive assessment conducted by mental health professionals to diagnose and understand a person’s mental health condition.
+A psychiatric evaluation is a comprehensive assessment conducted by mental health professionals to diagnose and understand a teen’s mental health condition.
 This evaluation can be crucial to identifying and addressing any emotional, cognitive, or behavioral health issues your child may be experiencing.

-BasePoint Academy Accepts Health Insurance
+BasePoint Academy Accepts Health Insurance for Psychiatry

-We accept most major health insurance providers in Texas and can check your treatment coverage levels on your behalf.
+We accept most major health insurance providers in Texas and can check your psychiatric treatment coverage levels on your behalf.

 7:00 am to 7:00 pm